netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/05-netscaler-adc-basic-responder-policies/assignment.md

 Then open the `variables.tf` file.
 We need to create a variable block for the some of the above referring variable attributes.

-So, add the below code in the `variables.tf` file.
+So, append the below code in the `variables.tf` file.

 ```hcl
 variable "responderaction_type" {